RetroDECK/ES-DE/THEMES-DEV.md

 * `tile` - type: BOOLEAN
     - If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `tileSize` - type: NORMALIZED_PAIR
     - Size of the individual images making up the tile as opposed to the overall size for the element which is defined by the `size` property.
 If only one axis is specified (and the other is zero), then the other axis will be automatically calculated in accordance with the image's aspect ratio.
 Setting both axes to 0 is an error and tiling will be disabled in this case.
-If scaling SVG images to non-standard aspect ratios, then be aware that rasterization is always done while maintaining aspect ratio and the stretching or squashing is done using the GPU.
+If scaling SVG images to non-standard aspect ratios, be aware that rasterization is always done while maintaining aspect ratio and the stretching or squashing is done using the GPU.
 This means that the image quality will not be that good if excessive stretching is done to such images.
 If this property is omitted, then the size will be set to the actual image dimensions.
 For SVG images this means whatever canvas size has been defined inside the file.
-Be aware that tiles are built from the bottom left corner rather than from the upper left corner so make sure to set this property accordingly so the texture alignment is correct.
     - Minimum value per axis is `0` and maximum value per axis is `1`.
+* `tileHorizontalAlignment` - type: STRING
+    - If the images making up the tiled texture do not match precisely with the edges of the overall element, then this property can be used to define the alignment on the horizontal axis.
+    - Valid values are `left` or `right`
+    - Default is `left`
+* `tileVerticalAlignment` - type: STRING
+    - If the images making up the tiled texture do not match precisely with the edges of the overall element, then this property can be used to define the alignment on the vertical axis.
+    - Valid values are `top` or `bottom`
+    - Default is `top`
 * `interpolation` - type: STRING
     - Interpolation method to use when scaling.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
-This property has limited effect on scalable vector graphics (SVG) images unless the image is stretched or squashed using the `size` property.
+This property has limited effect on scalable vector graphics (SVG) images unless the image is stretched or squashed using the `size` property, or if rotation is applied.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `color` - type: COLOR